karrot-dev/karrot-frontend/docs/backend-introduction.md

 - for member in `Store`: create/update/delete
 - for collector in `PickupDate`/`PickupDateSeries`: create/join/update/delete

-Collectors have also an option after food pickup to leave a `feedback`.
+Collectors have also an option after food pickup to leave `feedback`.

 ### Foodsaving Apps

-At the moment (September 2017) there are 15 Apps (= Folders) in foodsaving.
+At the moment (September 2017) there are 15 Apps (= folders) in foodsaving.
 Not all of them are in use or critical for [foodsaving.world](https://foodsaving.world/#!/landingPage) since the project is under development and the dev team tries different approaches.

 Important apps are for example: